grannycart/by-sound-alone/content/preview.md

 **...But now they find themselves pursued by a sinister submarine...**

 _"We were hit.
 Sub with a big ugly ram mounted on the front of it.
-Totally fucking insane thing for a submarine to have,"_
+Totally fucking insane thing for a submarine to have."_

 **...And the purpose behind it is unclear...**